Michael C. Mitchell: Exposing animal and human trafficking

 In order to strengthen the Sanctuary efforts to stop poaching, Mitchell worked with Steve Galster conducting undercover video interviews with the poachers.
 Through these undercover meetings, he and Galster discovered a link between animal poachers and human traffickers.
 What began as an effort to preserve habitat became an international exposé on trafficking.
-From 1995-1997 they undertook a two-year undercover investigation personally holding meetings with traffickers and trafficked women to expose the international relationship between animal and human trafficking.
+From 1995 to 1997 they undertook a two-year undercover investigation personally holding meetings with traffickers and trafficked women to expose the international relationship between animal and human trafficking.

 Information and undercover video derived from their investigation were used to create a GSN written report, "Crime & Servitude" and a video documentary, "Bought & Sold."
 The film was released in 1997 and received widespread media coverage in the US and abroad, including specials on ABC Primetime Live, CNN, and BBC.

 The documentary also helped to catalyze legislative reform on trafficking as well as new financial resources to address the problem.

 Galster took what was learned during that undercover period and continues this work, founding the Freeland Foundation, which is the lead implementing partner of Asia's Regional Response to Endangered Species Trafficking (ARREST), a program sponsored by the U.S. government in partnership with ASEAN and over fifty governmental and non-governmental organizations.